Patent Offices, Designs & Copyright links:

 Rationale

-Third, in many industries (especially those with high fixed costs and either low marginal costs or low reverse engineering costs - computer processors, software, and pharmaceuticals being prototypical examples), once an invention exists, the cost of commercialization (testing, tooling up a factory, developing a market, etc.) is far more than the initial conception cost.
+3. In many industries (especially those with high fixed costs and either low marginal costs or low reverse engineering costs - computer processors, software, and pharmaceuticals being prototypical examples), once an invention exists, the cost of commercialization (testing, tooling up a factory, developing a market, etc.) is far more than the initial conception cost.
 (For example, the internal "rule of thumb" at several computer companies in the 1980s was that post-R&D costs were 7-to-1).
 Unless there is some way to prevent copies from competing at the marginal cost of production, companies will not make that productization investment.
+What this means is that by the time a product may be developed by a lone inventor, his or her patent will have expired.
+Again, what is the point of a patent that has no chance of providing the owner of those rights, any real prospect of benefiting from the invention.
+Here we come back to the unfairness of the patent system, where an artist, writer or film maker has no such limitations.

 Criticism

-While each of the four incentives is achieved by the patent system in some contexts, the patent system has countervailing costs, and those costs fall more heavily in some contexts than others.
+The four cited incentives is not achieved by the patent system.
+The patent system has countervailing costs, and those costs fall more heavily in some contexts than others.
 There are many critics and criticisms of patents and this has resulted in the formation of a large number of groups who oppose patents in general, or specific types of patents, and who lobby for their abolishment.

 Another theoretical problem with patent rights was proposed by law professors Michael Heller and Rebecca Sue Eisenberg in a 1998 Science article.
 Building from Heller's theory of the tragedy of the anticommons, the professors postulated that intellectual property rights may become so widely fragmented that, effectively, no one can take advantage of them as to do so would require an agreement between the owners of all of the fragments.